-The Art of Recognizing a Nonprofit's Next Major Donor
+The Art of Recognizing Your Next Major Donor

-Just what is a major gift?
+Just what is a significant gift?
 And who are major donors?

 That seems to be in the eye of the beholder.